pglira/simpleICP/README.md

 ## Output

 All implementations generate the same screen output.
-This is an example from the C++ version for the *Dragon* dataset:
+This is an example from the C++ version for the *Bunny* dataset:

 ```
 $ run_simpleicp.sh